n1c00o/gflags-rs/README.md

 ## Introduction

-Gflags, formerly Google Comamandline Flags, is a useful library to implement and use commndline flags in a software.
+Gflags, formerly Google Commandline Flags, is a useful library to implement and use commandline flags in a software.

 Commandline flags can be used when run an executable in the command, such as `foo --bar -B baz`.
 Here, `--bar` and `-B` are two commandline flags nd `baz` is a commandline argument.